 SS Jeremiah O’Brien

 As we began our walk along the piers of Fisherman’s Wharf, we enjoyed the variety of restaurants and shops along the water.
-If you will visit San Francisco, there are lots of seafood restaurants including the Fog Harbor indoor and outdoor dining.
+If you will visit San Francisco, there are lots of seafood restaurants like the best restaurants at pier 39 including indoor and outdoor dining.
 On Pier 45, we encountered the SS Jeremiah O’Brien, one of only two fully functional Liberty ships built during World War II.
 They will even let you climb aboard and tour the SS Jeremiah O’Brien, where you can explore the interior of the ship and some of the items kept there from the past.